 Call-to-action phrases for Realtors and real estate

-When you work in real estate, you want your CTAs to references the properties you’re selling and buying.
+When you work in commercial real estate, you want your CTAs to references the properties you’re selling and buying.
 A few good call-to-action phrases for buyers might include the following:

 - Inquire about this property before it goes off the market.

 - Schedule your tour immediately.

 - We’ll get you the best deal on your home!

 There are two things that matter when it comes to creating a call-to-action button:

 - Button Design: What the button looks like and how it stands out.

 - Button Text: The compelling copy that convinces consumers to click.

 For instance, my business partner, Neil Patel, has found through years of testing and experimentation that orange works best for his CTA buttons.